 Coir Fiber Mat will be measured and paid for as the actual number of square yards measured along the surface of the ground over which coir fiber mat is installed and accepted.

-No measurement will be made for other items or for over excavation or stockpiling.
+No measurement will be made for anchor items.